 Blockage of this angle can lead to increased pressure in the eye.
 The increased pressure can damage the optic nerve and cause glaucoma.

-Adam Husney, MD - Family Medicine & Christopher J. Rudnisky, MD, MPH, FRCSC - Ophthalmology
+Medical Review: Adam Husney, MD - Family Medicine & Christopher Joseph Rudnisky, MD, MPH, FRCSC - Ophthalmology

 To learn more about Healthwise, visit Healthwise.org.